mapp-digital/mapp-intelligence-android-sdk-v5/README.md

-# Webtrekk Android SDK v5
+# Webtrekk Android SDK v5 **[BETA]**
 Webtrekk Android SDK is used to integrate Webtrekk tracking systems with your Android apps.
-Collect your app usage, define how your users using your app, define specific pages and custom events.
+Collect your app usage, track how your users are using your app, define specific pages and custom events.
 And send the data to Webtrekk analytics servers to be used for further analysis.

 Webtrekk Android SDK v5 is built in [Kotlin](https://kotlinlang.org/) and uses [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) under the hood, [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) for enqueuing and sending the track requests to optimize the device battery and performance.
 Webtrekk internally, collects and caches the data that you specify for tracking, and later, it sends those data to Webtrekk analytics server in periodic time.